Reversibility of Whole-Plane SLE: Introduction

-We solve (\ref{dot-Lambda=}) by transforming it into a linear PDE and using a Feynman-Kac representation to get a formal solution of that linear PDE, which is represented by the expectation of the exponential of an improper integral along a diffusion process.
-Using Fubini's Theorem, It\^o's formula, and some estimations, we prove that the formal solution is smooth and solves the linear PDE.
-Such solution exists for $\kappa\in(0,4]$.
-Then we obtain $\Lambda$ which solves (\ref{dot-Lambda=}) from the solution of that linear PDE.
-We then find that this $\Lambda$ also satisfies the property that a disc SLE$(\kappa,\Lambda)$ trace a.s.\ ends at its marked point.
+The main new idea in the current paper is an application of a Feynman-Kac representation, which is used to get a formal solution of the PDE for $\Gamma$ in the case $\kappa\in(0,4]$.
+Using Fubini's Theorem, It\^o's formula, and some estimations, we prove that the formal solution $\Gamma_\kappa$ is smooth and solves the PDE.
+We then find that $\Lambda_\kappa:=\kappa\frac{\Gamma_\kappa'}{\Gamma_\kappa}$ satisfies the property that the marked point for an annulus or disc SLE$(\kappa,\Lambda_\kappa)$ process is a subsequential limit point of the trace.
+This property implies that, if two whole-plane SLE$_\kappa$ traces commute as in the previous paragraph, then they must overlap.
 So the main theorem is proved.
-Moreover, from the relation between whole-plane SLE$_\kappa$ and radial SLE$_\kappa$, and the property of the coupling between $\gamma_1$ and $\gamma_2$, we conclude that, for $\kappa\in(0,4]$, the time-reversal of a radial SLE$_\kappa$ trace is a disc SLE$(\kappa,\Lambda)$ trace.
-Thus, the solution $\Lambda$ depends only on $\kappa$.
+Moreover, from the relation between whole-plane SLE$_\kappa$ and radial SLE$_\kappa$, we conclude that, for $\kappa\in(0,4]$, the time-reversal of a radial SLE$_\kappa$ trace is a disc SLE$(\kappa,\Lambda_\kappa)$ trace.

-PDE often appear in the study of SLE, especially SLE in multiply connected domains or SLE with marked points.
-The work in this paper provides a way to prove the existence and smoothness of the solutions of some of these PDE, even when the closed form is not available.
-For example, it is shown in \cite{ann-prop} that an annulus SLE$_\kappa$ trace (without marked point) in an annulus ends at a random point on the target circle; and if the distribution of the end point is absolutely continuous w.r.t.\ the Lebesgue measure on the target circle, and the density function is smooth, then the density function satisfies some PDE.
-In this paper, for $\kappa\in(0,6)$, we found a solution of that PDE using a Feynman-Kac representation, and proved the assumption of absolutely continuity and smoothness in \cite{ann-prop}.